programmer90000/driving/theory-test-notes.md

 95% off red circles are "NOs"

+Blue Circles mean do it this way/ mandatory

+Triangles are warnings

+Squares are information

 ### Triangle Signs
 - Right Way White Triangle With Red Border = **Warnings**
 - Upside Down White Triangle With Red Border = **Give Way**